mattmcd/mattmcd.github.io/_posts/2016-05-08-Scheduled-Downloads-EC2-Docker.markdown

 # System Components
 The system consists of the following data flow components:

-- _Application_ - the part that performs an analysis function by processing input data and producing output.
+- *Application* - the part that performs an analysis function by processing input data and producing output.
 For the application in this post the input data is a list of stock tickers and the output data is a set of time series intraday stock prices.
-- _Runtime_ - the environment in which the application runs.
+- *Runtime* - the environment in which the application runs.
 Here we have an application written in [Python](https://www.python.org) and the runtime provides and environment that can interpret this code and provide access to the necessary libraries.
-- _Machine_ - the environment on which the runtime executes, for example a laptop or a cloud-based virtual machine such as an [Amazon Web Services Elastic Compute Cloud](https://aws.amazon.com/ec2) (AWS EC2) instance.
+- *Machine* - the environment on which the runtime executes, for example a laptop or a cloud-based virtual machine such as an [Amazon Web Services Elastic Compute Cloud](https://aws.amazon.com/ec2) (AWS EC2) instance.
-- _Source_ - the data source.
-This is the Google Finance API accessible via http.
+- *Source* - the data source.
+This is a csv file containing the list of tickers to retrieve from the Google Finance API accessible via http.
-- _Sink_ - the output data location.
+- *Sink* - the output data location.
 This is an S3 bucket used to store the downloaded data.

 In addition there are security components present:

-- _Policy_ - a statment specifying what Actions are Allowed or Denied on a set of Resources.
+- *Policy* - a statment specifying what Actions are Allowed or Denied on a set of Resources.
 By default all actions are Denied so a policy document will be neeeded for an actor in the system to perform actions.
-- _User_ - an individual user of the system e.g. mattmcd.
+- *User* - an individual user of the system e.g. mattmcd.
 A user may have an associated set of attached policies or they may additionally be a member of one or more groups and inherit policies from those groups.
-- _Group_ - a set of users with common policies, e.g. Administrators with
+- *Group* - a set of users with common policies, e.g. Administrators with AdministratorAccess policy.
-  AdministratorAccess policy.
-- _Credentials_ - tokens that identify a user.
+- *Credentials* - tokens that identify a user.
 Here this is an API key ID and secret associated with each unique user.
-- _Role_ - similar to a user as a role is an identity with associated policies but differs in that a role can be assumed by any entity needing access to that role.
+- *Role* - similar to a user as a role is an identity with associated policies but differs in that a role can be assumed by any entity needing access to that role.
 Additionally, a role does not have any associated credentials instead generating these dynamically when needed.